steven-varga/h5cpp-doc/docs/architecture.md

 #### Contiguous Layout and IO Access: continuous layout
-The simplest form of IO is to read a dataset entirely into memory, or write it to the disk.
-The upside is to reduce overhead when working with large amount of small size dataset.
-Indeed, when objects are saved in single IO op and no filtering is specified, H5CPP will choose this access pattern.
-The downside of simplicity is lack of filtering.
+The simplest form of IO is to read a dataset entirely into memory, or write it to disk.
+The upside is to reduce overhead when working with a large amount of small size datasets.
+Indeed, when objects are saved in a single IO op and no filtering is specified, H5CPP will choose this access pattern.
+The downside of simplicity is the lack of filtering.
 This layout is handy for small datasets.

-**Example:** in the simplest case, `h5::write` will open `arma.h5` with write access, then creates a data set with the right dimensions, and commences data transfer.
+**Example:** in the simplest case, `h5::write` opens `arma.h5` with write access, then creates a data set with the right dimensions, and the data transfer commences.
 ```
 arma::vec V( {1.,2.,3.,4.,5.,6.,7.,8.});
 h5::write( "arma.h5", "one shot create write",  V);
 ```
-To force contagious layout you need to pass `h5::contigous` flag with [`h5::dcpl_t`](#dataset-creation-property-list).
+To force contiguous layout, you need to pass the `h5::contigous` flag with [`h5::dcpl_t`](#dataset-creation-property-list).
 ```
 DATASET "one shot create write" {
       DATATYPE  H5T_IEEE_F64LE